The Call for Demonstrating Artists for the 2018 Waterford Fair is open!

 There are marked handicapped spaces at the entrance of the Blue Lot (Huntley) and the Red Lot (Water Street Meadow).There are no units at the Yellow Lot (Phillips Farm).
 Limited shuttle service will be provided by Road Yachts in the Village on Friday and Saturday.

 Please do NOT bring pets.
 The streets are crowded, and animals cannot be taken into buildings nor left unattended outside.
 There is no readily accessible water for thirsty pets.

 Need a community service project for your staff?
 Sponsor our Local Libations Tent — pour beer, have fun and help the Foundation preserve the National Historic Landmark of Waterford.
-Or for $200 place an eighth of a page ad for your business in the collectible Fair Booklet.
+Or place an ad for your business in the collectible Fair Booklet.
 We offer a wide range of opportunities for all budgets.

 DO YOU KNOW…